Sean Hannity: Personal life

 Hannity met Jill Rhodes in 1991 when he worked at WVNN in Huntsville, Alabama and she was a political columnist for the Huntsville Times.
 The two married in 1993.
 In June 2020, the couple announced that they had divorced the previous year but had separated years prior.

 Hannity has since dated Fox News colleague Ainsley Earhardt.
-In August 2019, Hannity and Earhardt arrived together as guests for a wedding at Trump National Golf Course in Colt's Neck, New Jersey.
-During the COVID-19 pandemic, she has been hosting her Fox & Friends program from a remote studio in the basement of Hannity's Long Island mansion.
+In August 2019, Hannity and Earhardt arrived together as guests for a wedding at Trump National Golf Course in Colts Neck, New Jersey.
+It was announced that Hannity proposed to Earhardt on Christmas Day 2024 at a church in Florida.

 Hannity has two children from his marriage to Rhodes: a son, Patrick, born in 1998, and daughter, Merri, born in 2001.
 Both children graduated from Cold Spring Harbor High School.
 Patrick attended Wake Forest University where he played tennis.
-Merri attends The University of Michigan where she also plays tennis.
-In high school, Merri was the fourth highest ranked tennis player in New York State.
+Merri attends the University of Michigan where she also plays tennis.